-of weight $k$ in characteristic $p$ such that for certain bound $B$ larger than $p, k$ and all the $p_i$ the prime $q$ is a good dihedral prime with respect to $B$ (the bound $B$ should also be larger than the auxiliary primes $b_i$ and $q_i$ used during the proof).\\ First we transfer the ramification to $r+1$ primes which are ``pseudo Sophie Germain", namely, primes $b_i$ such that $(b_i-1)/2$ is an odd prime or the product of two odd primes.
-It is known that there are infinitely many such primes, and also that the odd prime factors of $b_i-1$ can be taken (both) arbitrarily large (cf. [Xi87] and [Co90]).
-So we assume that both the primes $b_i$ and the odd prime factors of $b_i - 1$ are larger than all the $p_i$ and than $k$.\\ We proceed to transfer ramification to these $r+1$ primes, via weight $2$ lifts: starting in characteristic $p$, take a minimal lift and move to characteristic $b_1$, and reduce mod $b_1$.
+\bf{Proof}: \rm We proceed to transfer ramification to these $r+1$ primes, via weight $2$ lifts: starting in characteristic $p$, take a crystalline minimal lift and move to characteristic $b_1$, and reduce mod $b_1$.
 Take a minimal weight $2$ lift and move to characteristic $p_1$, and reduce mod $p_1$.
+Here, as usual (and the same in all future steps), we twist this residual representation if necessary in order to assume that its Serre's weight is at most $p_1 + 1$.